piborg/diddyborg-web/README.md

 * `frameRate` - The number of images taken from the camera each second by the Raspberry Pi
 * `displayRate` - The number of times per second the web browser will refresh the camera image
-* `photoDirectory` - The directory that photos are saved to when taken
+* `photoDirectory` - The directory that photos are saved to when taken There are some extra settings for the MonsterBorg version:
+* `flippedCamera` - Swap between `True` and `False` to rotate the camera display by 180 degrees
+* `jpegQuality` - Image quality between 0 and 100, lower numbers show images faster, higher numbers are better quality

 ## Auto start at boot
 To get the web interface to load on its own do the following:

 1. Open the Cron table using `crontab -e`
 2. Add a cron job to the bottom of the file using one of the following lines:
+  * MonsterBorg → `@reboot sudo /home/pi/diddyborg-web/monsterWeb.py`
   * DiddyBorg Metal Edition → `@reboot sudo /home/pi/diddyborg-web/metalWeb.py`
   * DiddyBorg Red Edition → `@reboot sudo /home/pi/diddyborg-web/diddyRedWeb.py`
   * DiddyBorg → `@reboot sudo /home/pi/diddyborg-web/diddyWeb.py`